 Many marketers develop campaigns based on intuition.
 Guerrilla marketing campaigns fit this mold.
 A marketer believes, based on experience or a “gut” feeling, that a stunt might work, and they invest time and money to execute it.

 Similarly, landing pages are often designed based on aesthetic look and feel, not on their ability to optimize user conversions.
-Paradoxically, the best looking designs are not always best.
+Paradoxically, the best-looking designs are not always the best.
 Sometimes, aesthetically better designs simply don’t convert as well.

 A number of years ago, for example, major publishers were losing print subscribers and wanted to find ways to convert print subscribers into digital subscribers.
 Many experimented with the decoy effect, also called the asymmetrical dominance effect.
 The decoy effect occurs when people tend to have a change in preference between two options when a third, asymmetrically dominated option is presented.

 One of the best examples of the decoy effect was an old subscription page of The Economist.

 The first option at $59 seemed reasonable.
 The second option at $125 seemed expensive.
 The third option offered options 1 and 2 (web and print) for the same price.